Introduction: The principle of the weekly couple’s conversation with 3 questions:

 • “I was surprised that you brought me flowers for no reason.
 That gesture was unexpected and very sweet of you.”

-• “I was positively surprised that you took time for an evening walk with me, even though you actually had a lot to do.”
+• “I was pleasantly surprised that you took time for an evening walk with me, even though you actually had a lot to do.”

 • “You really surprised me when you tidied up the apartment while I was out.
 Coming home and everything was tidy—that was a great surprise for me!”